surinder-rajpal/autoerror/README.md

 └── pom.xml                      # Parent build file

 Each subproject has its own Maven coordinates and can be published or referenced separately.
-GitHub

 📦 Getting Started
 1. Add Dependencies